Rule of Saint Francis: Authentic interpretations

 These are the papal Constitutions on the rule.
 Doubts about the meaning and the observance of the rule having risen at the general chapter of Assisi (1230), a deputation of prominent men was sent to Gregory IX, to obtain a papal decision.
 On 28 September 1230, the pope edited the Bull "Quo elongati" (Bull.
 Franc., I, 68), a document of capital importance for the future of the order.
 In this Bull the pope, claiming to know the intentions of the holy founder, since he had assisted him in the composition and approval of the rule, declares that for the tranquillity of conscience of the friars, the Testament of St. Francis has no binding power over them, as Francis, when making it, had no legislative power.
 Nor are the brothers bound to all the counsels of the Gospel, but only to those that are expressly mentioned in the rule, by way of precept or of prohibition.
 Dispositions are made with regard to money and property.
 The brothers may appoint a messenger (nuntius), who may receive money from benefactors and in the latter's name either spend it for the present needs of the friars, or confide it to a spiritual friend for imminent wants.
 The principle of absolute poverty is maintained for the individual friar and for the whole community; still the use of the necessary movable objects is granted them.
 These are some of the most striking dispositions of Gregory IX, whose principles of wise interpretation have remained fundamental for the order.
 Innocent IV, in the Bull "Ordinem vestrum," 14 Nov., 1245 (Bull.
 Franc.
 I, 400), confirmed the dispositions of his predecessor, but at the same time made more ample concessions, since he allowed the brothers to recur to the messenger or spiritual friend not only for things necessary, but also for things useful and convenient (commoda).
 The order, however, in two general chapters, at Metz, 1249, and at Narbonne, 1260, declined to receive this privilege, inasmuch as it goes farther than the concession of Gregory IX.
 In the same Bull Innocent IV declares that all things in the use of the friars belong to the Apostolic See, unless the donor has reserved the ownership to himself.
 A necessary consequence of this disposition was the institution of a procurator by the same pope through the Bull "Quanto studiosius," 19 Aug., 1247 (Bull.
 Franc., I, 487).
 This procurator was to act in the name of the Apostolic See as a civil party in the administration of the goods in use of the friars.
 The faculties of this procurator, or Apostolic syndic, were much enlarged by Martin IV through the Bull "Exultantes in Domino," 18 January 1283 (Bull.
 Franc., III, 501), especially in regard to lawsuits.
-The order received the disposition of Martin IV at the chapter of Milan, 1285, but warned at the same time against the multiplication of legal actions (see Ehrle, Archiv für Litteratur- und Kirchengeschichte, VI, 55).
+The order received the disposition of Martin IV at the chapter of Milan, 1285, but warned at the same time against the multiplication of legal actions (see Franz Ehrle, Archiv für Litteratur- und Kirchengeschichte, VI, 55).